evkx/evkx.github.io/content/models/li_auto/mega/MEGA/_index.md

 ### Brakes

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 533mm, and the rear discs are 457mm.
+The front discs are 533 mm, and the rear discs are 457 mm.

 ### Regenerative Braking